magdalenabialon/Flower/README.md

+## Flower Shop Code Challenge

+● Navigate to the root of the folder “cogent” and run “bundle install” to install any

+dependencies.

+● Run “ruby run.rb” to execute the program.

+● To run the test ­ type “rspec spec/order_spec.rb” or “rspec

+spec/flower_shop_spec.rb”

 ##Context:

 A flower shop used to base the price of their flowers on an item by item cost.
 So if a